 Mobile design is not only about looking stylish and attracting users’ attention with vivid colors and fun illustrations.
-You’ve probably heard this statement many times before and that’s for a reason — the convenience, user-friendliness, and innovative features are as important.
+You’ve probably heard this statement many times before, and that’s for a reason — the convenient, user-centric, and innovative features are as important.

+Let’s start with 2022 UI design trends.
 You might have noticed that emojis are present not only in your WhatsApp messages.
-Mobile app designers are actively using emojis in their solutions.
+An app UI designer can already actively use emojis in their solutions.
 These are universal symbols, well-known to most of us.
 Users immediately recognize the mood and meaning behind each symbol and, in such a way, the app’s design becomes understandable for us even without the extensive UX texts.
 All of this makes navigation in the app quick and easy.

 What is more, emojis bring friendliness and lightness to the product.
 They communicate your brand as “easy-to-deal-with” and don’t bother the users with too much seriousness.
 When thinking about sprinkling an emoji here and there in your UI, remember about your application’s purpose and target audience.
 And, of course, don’t overuse this trend to keep your design unique.